What is the Consumer Price Index?

 The consumer price index (CPI) measures changes in consumer prices.
 The Bureau of Labor Statistics (BLS) calculates and publishes CPI data monthly.
 The CPI is the most recognized inflation measure in the U.S.

-How the Consumer Price Index (CPI)
+How the Consumer Price Index Works

 The BLS then compares the cost of the market basket to the same basket in the starting year (usually 1982-1984).
 To do this, the BLS sets the average price of the market basket during the years 1982, 1983, and 1984 to equal 100.
 Then in every subsequent period, the BLS calculates price changes in relation to that number.
 A resulting CPI of 120, for example, means that prices are 20% higher than they were in the base period.
 By comparing the difference in CPI in consecutive months or years, we can calculate the percentage increase in prices, giving us the inflation rate.

 The CPI is perhaps the best way we have to gauge the amount of inflation in the economy.
-The affect of inflation directly or indirectly affects nearly every financial decision, from consumer choices to lending rates, from asset allocation to stock prices.
+Inflation directly or indirectly affects nearly every financial decision, from consumer choices to lending rates, from asset allocation to stock prices.

 By accurately measuring the amount of inflation, people, business, and the government are better able to make future financial decisions.
 For more information about the Bureau of Labor Statistics inflation measures, visit www.bls.gov/cpi.